Disability / Discrimination

 An ombudsman’s decision could include recommending that the organisation:

-• apologises
+- apologises

-• changes processes or procedures
+- changes processes or procedures

-• disciplines the employees involved, or
+- disciplines the employees involved, or

-• in certain limited circumstances, pays compensation for distress and inconvenience.
+- in certain limited circumstances, pays compensation for distress and inconvenience.

 For help finding a lawyer, see our I need a lawyer page.
 You may also be able to get advice from Citizens Advice.

-Depending on your circumstances, you may be eligible for Legal Aid to cover the costs of your claim.
+Depending on your case, you may be eligible for Legal Aid to cover the costs of your claim.
 Use this online tool to check if you are eligible for Legal Aid, or you can contact Civil Legal Advice on 0345 345 4 345 (9am to 8pm Monday to Friday, 9am to 12.30pm Saturday).

-When should I take legal action?
+When to take legal action

 The time limit to bring a discrimination claim under the Equality Act is:

-• three months less one day from when the discrimination happened if it was in the employment context, or
+- 3 months less one day from when the discrimination happened if it was in the employment context, or

-• six months less one day from when the discrimination happened in other contexts.
+- 6 months less one day from when the discrimination happened in other contexts.

-Consider alternative dispute resolution (ADR)
+Alternative dispute resolution (ADR)

-Before going to court, you might want to try ADR to resolve the issue.
-ADR includes mediation, conciliation and arbitration.
-This is where people who are on different sides of a dispute use an independent professional called a mediator, conciliator or arbitrator to help resolve a problem.
-If you wish to take legal action, the courts now generally expect you to have considered using ADR before starting court action.
-ADR can be quicker and cheaper than going to court.
+Before going to court, you might want to try Alternative Dispute Resolution (ADR) to resolve the issue.
+This is where people who are on different sides of a dispute use an independent professional to help resolve a problem.

 For help finding a mediator, you can use this search tool.

-Other sources of help on discrimination law
+Help on discrimination law

 For free advice and information about discrimination law, you can contact the Equality Advisory Support Service (EASS).